 Blogs & Articles

-An ijazah is a license authorizing its holder to transmit a certain text or subject, which is issued by someone already possessing such authority.
+An ijazah is a license authorizing its holder to transmit a specific text or subject issued by someone already possessing such authority.

 Dīn is an Arabic word with three general senses: judgment, custom, and religion.

 One who recites and sings poetry.

 Riqa is one of the six scripts of Arabic calligraphy.
 Riqa was used for private correspondence on small papers or nonreligious books and texts.

 Naskh is a smaller, round script of Islamic calligraphy.
 Naskh is one of the first scripts of Islamic calligraphy to develop, commonly used in writing administrative documents and for transcribing books, including the Qur’an, because of its easy legibility.